Purple

 How do I sign up for the Practitioner Accreditation unit, and when do I need to decide?

-The Peep trainers will briefly talk you through the accreditation process during the LTP Training course.
+The Peep trainers will briefly talk you through the accreditation process during the Learning Together Programme (LTP) Training course.
 We encourage all Peep LTP practitioners to complete the accreditation, but we want you to have time to think about your Peep delivery and the accreditation, before you decide.

-When you have booked LTP training and created your login account for the Members Area on the Peeple website, you can read more detail about what's involved, and download the Registration form etc: www.peeple.org.uk/practitioner-accreditation-overview (login for link to work).
+When you have booked LTP training and created your login account for the Members Area on the Peeple website, you can read more detail about what's involved, and how to register - login for the link to work: www.peeple.org.uk/practitioner-accreditation-overview.
 We’ll also email you with similar information a couple of weeks after you complete your Peep LTP Training.

-Practitioners sending their registration form and payment will be given the next available accreditation start date and assigned an assessor, which is when your nine months will begin.
+Once you have registered and paid you will be given the next accreditation start date (these occur once a month) and assigned an assessor, which is when your nine months will begin.
 We will also give you online access to the Practitioner Accreditation area of the website containing all your accreditation materials, including the portfolio, guidance, policies and key contacts.

 When do I need to start by?